cilium/cilium/Documentation/network/clustermesh/clustermesh.rst

 * By default, the maximum number of clusters that can be connected together using Cluster Mesh is
   255. By using the option ``maxConnectedClusters`` this limit can be set to 511, at the expense of lowering the maximum number of cluster-local identities.
-Valid configurations for this option are 255 and 511.

-* All clusters across a Cluster Mesh must be configured with the same ``maxConnectedClusters`` value.

- * ConfigMap option ``max-connected-clusters=511``
- * Helm option ``--set clustermesh.maxConnectedClusters=511``
- * ``cilium install`` option ``--set clustermesh.maxConnectedClusters=511``

-* This option controls the bit allocation of numeric identities and will affect the number of identities that can be allocated per cluster:
+Reference the following table for valid configurations and their corresponding cluster-local identity limits:

 +------------------------+------------+----------+----------+
 | MaxConnectedClusters   | Maximum cluster-local identities |